 A rhGH possible role in CF has been hypothesized (Hardin DS, 2008) and also recently propose again (Lavi E, 2020).
 However, as it is affirmed in ESPEN-ESPGHAN-ECFS guidelines on nutrition care for infants, children, and adults with cystic fibrosis (Turck D, 2016), further studies are required before growth hormone can be recommended.

 rh-GH therapy efficacy on nutritional condition, lung function, bone mineralization, pubertal onset, exercise tolerance, pulmonary exacerbation frequency, quality of life, survival.

 rh-GH therapy safety (among possible adverse events: glucose intolerance, benign intracranial hypertension, malignant disease).

 Efficacy and safety of rh-GH therapy compared to other therapies.

 What is known

-One Cochrane review (Thaker V, 2018) including 5 RCTs (291 participants, aged between five and 23 years) concluded that when compared with no treatment, rhGH therapy is effective in improving the intermediate outcomes in height, weight and lean body mass.
+One Cochrane review (Thaker V, 2018) including 5 RCTs and a more recent one (Thaker V, 2021), including 8 studies, concluded that when compared with no treatment, rhGH therapy is effective in improving the intermediate outcomes in height, weight and lean body mass.
 Some measures of pulmonary function showed moderate improvement, but no consistent benefit was seen across all trials.
 The significant change in blood glucose levels, although not causing diabetes, emphasizes the need for careful monitoring of this adverse effect in a population predisposed to CF-related diabetes.
-No significant changes in quality of life, clinical status or side-effects were observed in this review due to the small number of participants.

 rh-GH safety and efficacy in long-term studies, also compared to other intervention strategies.